pujanajmera/pycpet/README.md

 # pycpet

-Python-based Classical Protein Electric Field Topology, built for high-throughput accelerated calculations of several electrostatic properties of enzyme active sites from simulations.
+Python-based Computation of Protein Electric Field Topology, built for high-throughput accelerated calculations of several electrostatic properties of enzyme active sites from simulations.

 System requirements:
 - gcc (if you want to optimize speed)